exosite-labs/pyonep/README.md

 Migrating to 0.8.0
 ------------------

 Version 0.8.0 includes some breaking changes to provision module API to provide more consistent return values and error information.
-To migrate an existing application to pyonep 0.8.0 you will need to make a few changes to the way functions are called.
+To migrate an existing application to pyonep 0.8.0 you will need to make a few changes to the way provision methods are called.

 - Previously, methods in provision module either returned a.) `True` (success) or `False` (failure) or b.) `<response body string>` (success) or `None` (failure).
 HTTP response details (e.g. status code) were not available to the caller without turning on logging and parsing stdout.
 With 0.8.0 all methods return a `ProvisionResponse` object with the following properties: